Rommeo85/viewport/README.md

 # Viewport

-Lightweight helper for observing browser's viewport using media queries.
+Lightweight helper for observing browser's viewport using predefined breakpoints and media queries.

 ## Examples
 ##### Initialize